madisontbrady/ASTR499_W22/README.md

 -Some exploratory analysis of the DES data, with some basic cuts for stars.
 References DES_test.csv.

 DES_test.csv
--Relatively simple and small .csv of DES objects, for exploratory analysis purposes
+-Relatively simple and small .csv of DES objects from public DESAccess, for exploratory analysis purposes

 DES_query.txt
 -text file with query for what was used in full analysis in paper (not what was used to generate DES_test)